-A 1 · · 50
+Tome or and for our pro- 1 60

 Aluminium 52

 Colour 52

 E. coli 52

 Free chlorine 52

 Iron 52

 Manganese 52

 Hydrogen ion (pH) 52

 Phosphorus 52

 Total chlorine 52

 Coliform bacteria 52

 Turbidity 52

-Phosphorus Total chlorine Coliform bacteria 52 52 52

-- vii) The frequency of sampling of the licensee's supply will take into account the risk of contamination and/ or other known water quality problems. - viii) In addition, the licensee is required to assess the source, and treatment for any risk that might lead to contravention of the Water Supply (Water Quality) Regulations 2000 (amended 2010). - ix) The licensee shall report on water quality performance at the stated frequency in the access agreement.
+- vii) The frequency of sampling of the licensee's supply will take into account the risk of contamination and/ or other known water quality problems. - viii) In addition, the licensee is required to assess the source, and treatment for any risk that might lead to contravention of the Water Supply (Water Quality) Regulations 2016 (amended 2018). - ix) The licensee shall report on water quality performance at the stated frequency in the access agreement.
 The reports shall be sent to an agreed single point of contact and shall provide full disclosure of the data upon request from UUW.
 The format for the report, and the transfer mechanism, shall be agreed as part of the access agreement.
-In addition the licensee shall agree to notify UUW Operations i) UUW will determine whether a flow meter and pressure gauge, complying with UUW standards is required.
-The equipment if required shall be provided by the licensee at the Point of Entry.
-Flow meter and pressure gauge readings shall be provided as real-time on-line information to the UUW Operations Response Centre, or as otherwise agreed depending on the sensitivity of the supply.

-- Response Centre immediately of any contravention of the standard from its compliance and operational sampling programme. - x) UUW and the licensee shall agree a schedule of information and data on water quality and asset performance that shall be kept by each party, and the period for which that data shall be held.
+In addition the licensee shall agree to notify UUW Operations Response Centre immediately of any contravention of the standard from its compliance and operational sampling programme. - x) UUW and the licensee shall agree a schedule of information and data on water quality and asset performance that shall be kept by each party, and the period for which that data shall be held.